-Temporary Accommodation Requirement Proposal Aspect for Consideration Policy No. 7.4.5 - Temporary Accommodation Clause 2.5 Serviced Apartments The serviced apartments shall include within the entrance, foyer or lobby a reception desk which shall be attended by staff at all times when apartment check-in and check-out can occur. property.
-The applicant proposes to operate the two apartments through the No onsite reception desk.
+Temporary Accommodation Requirement Proposal Aspect for Consideration Policy No. 7.4.5 - Temporary Accommodation Clause 2.5 Serviced Apartments The serviced apartments shall include within the entrance, foyer or lobby a reception desk which shall be attended by staff at all times when apartment check-in and check-out can occur.
+No reception desk is provided at the subject property.
+The applicant proposes to operate the two apartments through the Airbnb online booking system.
+No onsite reception desk.